mattermost/docs/source/onboard/migrating-to-mattermost.rst

 Migrate from HipChat
 --------------------

-See the :ref:`Migrate from HipChat <onboard/migrating-to-mattermost:migrating from slack>` documentation for details on migrating from HipChat Server and HipChat Data Center to Mattermost.
+See the :doc:`Migrate from HipChat </onboard/migrating-from-hipchat-to-mattermost>` documentation for details on migrating from HipChat Server and HipChat Data Center to Mattermost.

 Migrate from Jabber
 -------------------